 The new CRNAs have a 100% employment rate within six months of passing the NCE.

 An average nurse anesthetist salary in Texas

-An average annual nurse anesthetist salary in the US is $163,467 (according to a 2008 study)
+An average annual nurse anesthetist salary in the US is $181,040 (according to the Bureau of Labor Statistics 2019 study)

 *This page was updated February 17th, 2021.*